The Importance of the Egg: Children and Easter

 Cadence: Happy Easter.
 (Thank you, you did a very good job!)

-MaryJane Pierce Norton is Associate General Secretary of Leadership Ministries at the General Board of Discipleship.
-We opted to leave out part of Rev. Norton’s explanation about the tradition of coloring eggs red at Easter because the video is for children as well as adults, but wanted to include it here.
+MaryJane Pierce Norton is Associate General Secretary of Leadership Ministries at Discipleship Ministries.
+We opted to leave out part of her explanation about the tradition of coloring eggs red at Easter because the video is for children as well as adults, but wanted to include it here.
 “It’s also connected to the fact that blood is red and that we have Jesus as our sacrifice at Easter -- that his blood was spilled for us so that we would have eternal life just as he had eternal life.”

 Mexican confetti eggs, called cascarones, which may have originally come from China, are common throughout Latin America.
 Used mostly in Mexico during Carnival, they became associated with Easter especially in U.S. and Mexico border towns.
 Cáscara means “eggshell” in Spanish and having one cracked on your head is good luck.

-This video was produced by United Methodist Communications.
+This video was produced in 2014 by United Methodist Communications.
 For more information, contact Laurens Glass at 615-742-5405.